 - religion, or lack thereof

-All communication should be appropriate for a professional audience including people of many different backgrounds.
-We do not permit inappropriate sexual language or imagery at any conference venue, including talks, poster sessions, breakout sessions, and social functions.
+We do not tolerate harassment or peer pressure of community members in any form.
+All communication should be appropriate for a professional audience comprising many different backgrounds.
+We do not permit inappropriate sexual or other discriminatory language or imagery at any conference venue, social functions, or on our online communcation channels.

 All Rosetta Commons member institutions have their own conduct, discrimination and harassment policies.
-Since each attendee at Rosetta Commons functions represents his or her home institution, attendees are additionally bound by those policies.
+Each Rosetta Commons member represents their institution and members are additionally bound by those policies.

-Thank you for helping to make this a welcoming, friendly event for all.
+Thank you for helping to make this a welcoming, friendly community for all.

 A diverse group of students, postdocs, and PIs will be nominated to accept reports of violations of the code of conduct.
 This panel will consist of at least two PIs and at least two students or postdocs.
 All individuals on the panel will receive training from the diversity department of their respective institution as well as an internal online debriefing meeting.
 Members will introduce themselves to the community at large at RosettaCon events and will be contactable through phone, one-on-one conversation, email, or Slack, or anonymous form.
 The panel is primarily responsible for addressing and managing issues directly related to participation in and interactions at the conferences.
 Rosetta Commons is not authorized to adjudicate or investigate issues on behalf of the reporter’s or the respondent’s home institution; the panel will report incidents to the relevant home institution(s).
 Therefore, while panel members will be discrete, confidentiality cannot be guaranteed.